Plans, projects and improvements

 About Network North funding

-We are highlighting additional resurfacing and other highways maintenance work that we will be delivering with the new 2023 to 2024 and 2024 to 2025 funding unlocked from the Network North plan.
-This has been made possible by reallocated HS2 funding (High Speed 2).
+We have delivered additional resurfacing and other highways maintenance works using the 2023/24 and 2024/25 funding unlocked through the Network North plan.
+This investment was made possible through the reallocation of HS2 (High Speed 2) funding.

 Work we have completed in 2023 and 2024